Applications are now OPEN for community college students applying to the UW as transfer students for 2020-2021.

 - Have a minimum GPA of 3.3

-- Have applied to transfer to UW in Autumn Quarter 2019 or transferred into UW either Winter or Spring Quarter 2019
+- Have applied to transfer to UW in fall quarter 2020 or transferred into UW either winter or spring quarter 2020

 - Be pursuing an undergraduate degree in science, technology, engineering or mathematics (STEM)